Kris Jenner

-She has four children from her first marriage to lawyer Robert Kardashian: Kourtney, Kim, Khloé and Robert, and two children from her second marriage to television personality and retired Olympic Games medalist Bruce Jenner (now Caitlyn): Kendall and Kylie.
+She has four children from her first marriage to lawyer Robert Kardashian: Kourtney, Kim, Khloé and Robert, and two children from her second marriage to television personality and retired Olympic Games medalist Bruce Jenner (who transitioned to Caitlyn): Kendall and Kylie.
 She has 13 grandchildren, including the musician North West.

 Early life

-Kristen Mary Houghton was born in San Diego, California, on November 5, 1955, the elder of two children born to Mary Jo "M. J." Shannon (née Campbell; born 1934), who owned a children's clothing store, and Robert True "Bob" Houghton (1931–1975), an engineer.
-When she was seven years old, M. J. and Bob divorced, and she and her younger sister, Karen Casey (née Houghton; 1958–2024), were raised by their mother.
-M. J. would eventually remarry to businessman Harry Shannon (1926–2003), who helped raise Jenner and her sister.
+Kristen Mary Houghton was born in San Diego, California, on November 5, 1955, the elder of two children born to Mary Jo "M. J." Shannon (1934–2026; née Campbell), who owned a children's clothing store, and Robert True "Bob" Houghton (1931–1975), an engineer.
+When she was seven years old, M. J. and Bob divorced, and she and her younger sister, Karen Casey (née Houghton), were raised by their mother.
+M. J. eventually remarried to businessman Harry Shannon, who helped raise Jenner and her sister.
 By her mother's marriage to Harry, she gained a stepbrother, Steven "Steve" Shannon.

 Three months after moving to Oxnard, California, Shannon's business partner allegedly left with all the company's capital, so the family moved back to San Diego.
 In San Diego, Jenner worked at Shannon & Company, a children's clothing store that belonged to her mother.
 Jenner attended Clairemont High School and graduated in 1973.
 In 1975, when Jenner was 19, her father died in a car crash in Mexico.
 She worked for American Airlines as a flight attendant for a year in 1976.